Kerry Mountain Rescue saves three people on Carrauntoohil in harsh weather conditions

 Wednesday Updated at 11.55am

-A WALKER who went missing on Carrauntoohil, Co Kerry last night was found safe.
+A WALKER who went missing on Carrauntoohil, Co Kerry last night has been found safe and well.

 The rescue team located the man shortly before 11.00am this morning.
 He was airlifted to University Hospital Kerry.